Are you a busy, successful business owner? And yet you’re still writing your own copy?

 Choose a writer who doesn’t have a big ego and a small view of the world.
 Copywriting requires communication.
 You’ll be talking about your business to your copywriter, so you’ll need to feel comfortable sharing information that can be sensitive.
 Professional copywriters have thick skins; it’s okay to say, “That really sucks.
 How can we fix it?”

-If you’re thinking of hiring a copywriter, check out my free report: 7 Mistakes Most People Make When They Hire A Copywriter.
+If you’re thinking of hiring a copywriter, check out my free report: Top 3 Big Ways A Copywriter Can Grow Your Small Business.